 Are You Ready to SOCK?

-Request your 2015 SPS Science Outreach Catalyst Kit TodayBy:
+Request your 2020-21 SPS Science Outreach Catalyst Kit Today!By:

-The SOCK, an annual product of SPS, is created over the course of a summer each year by two SOCK interns.
-It is quite literally a giant sock filled with materials used to conduct physics activities for science outreach events.
+The SOCK, an annual product of SPS, is created over the course of a summer by a SOCK intern as a free resource for SPS chapters.
+It is a kit filled with materials used to conduct physics and astronomy activities for science outreach events.

-SOCKs are given away at no cost to approximately 25 SPS chapters each year.
-Your chapter can apply for a 2015 SOCK here.
-If your SPS chapter is not one of the lucky 25, don’t worry.
+For the 2020-21 school year, the 200 SOCKs will be available for free to both SPS and ASA chapters.
+Your chapter can apply for a 2020-21 SOCK here.
+If your chapter is not one of the lucky 200, don’t worry.
 All supplementary components—the manual, worksheets, and list of necessary materials—are available on the SPS website.
 You can assemble your very own! //

 PULL UP YOUR SOCKS

 SPS has internship positions each summer in outreach, education, policy, and research.
 See details here.
 Applications are due February 1.